Jimmy and Rosalynn Carter honored with first-ever CNN Heroes Legacy Award - ExBulletin

 Jimmy and Rosalynn Carter honored with first-ever CNN Heroes Legacy Award

-Actor Martin Sheen announces former President Jimmy Carter and former first lady Rosalynn Carter were honored with the first-ever CNN Heroes Legacy Award at the 2023 “CNN Heroes: An All-Star Tribute.”
-The award was accepted by their granddaughter, Dr. Sarah Carter.
+Actor Martin Sheen honors President Jimmy Carter and the late former first lady Rosalynn Carter with the first-ever CNN Heroes Legacy Award at “CNN Heroes: An All-Star Tribute.”
+Their granddaughter, Dr. Sarah Carter, accepted the award. #cnn #jimmycarter #rosalynncarter

 |